glee/glee/README.markdown

 Usage
 ------

-To learn how to use gleeBox, read the [user manual](http://thegleebox.com/manual.html "gleeBox User Manual").
-Also, find tips and commands shared by users on [TipJar](http://tipjar.thegleebox.com).
+To learn how to use gleeBox, read the [user manual](https://glee.github.io/manual.html "gleeBox User Manual").

 License
 -------